"Taste a different life."

 We run a small educational non-profit organization with a permaculture farm.
 We offer people the chance to experience a simple life in connection with nature.
 We hope this will inspire and motivate people to become less dependent on ending resources.

-The project is ran by the owners of the place (Ine, Dirk, Hazel (13) and Sienna (11)), sometimes helped by some long-term volunteers.
+The project is ran by the owners of the place (Ine, Dirk, Hazel (13) and Sienna (almost 12)), sometimes helped by some long-term volunteers.

 The 4 ha domain has forest, orchard (meadow), and agricultural land.
 There are sheep, dogs, cats, chickens, a rabbit, and an old horse.